casperykchan/blog/java/005_java_pass_by_what.md

-Is Java pass-by-copy or pass-by-reference?
+Is Java pass-by-value or pass-by-reference?

 Quick google on "Is java pass-by-reference?".
 The answer is mostly yes.
-However interestingly, many also argue Java is pass-by-copy.
+However interestingly, many also argue Java is pass-by-value.

 Which one is the correct answer?
 Let's find out.